 Blue Penguin Colony

-If you are just as penguin mad as us, Oamaru is home to a Blue penguin colony which head to their nests in an old stone quarry near the waterfront each evening and for the price of NZ$45.00 you can have a premium seat to view the waddling action.
+If you are just as penguin mad as us, Oamaru is home to a Blue penguin colony which head to their nests in an old stone quarry near the waterfront each evening and for the price of NZ$45.00 you can book a premium seat to view the waddling action.
 We skipped this however as during our New Zealand South Island road trip we’d already seen the little fellas for free in Timaru!

 If you can, plan your visit here on a Sunday as it hosts the Oamaru farmer’s market which is a New Zealand South Island must see experience, however on a Monday is when most of these funky little shops and Café’s have a day off so bare this in mind!